Most people never go into the woods in winter. But we wanted to engage our Somme neighbors with something

 human community as well.

 These days, it's smaller.
-We imagine we should stage it at a place with a bigger parking lot.
+Some recommended that we stage it at a place with a bigger parking lot.
 But the Somme preserves are where we work and where we love to welcome neighbors and fellow stewards.
 And love to have this experience.

 So, these days, it's a sweet little event that mostly organizes itself, on New Year's Day, at 2 PM.